-- (a) During the first quarter of 2018, the Company issued 1,900 shares of Class A Stock pursuant to the Company's share-based compensation plans for no cash consideration.
+- (a) During the second quarter of 2018, the Company issued 15,250 shares of Class A Stock pursuant to the Company's share-based compensation plans to certain employees of the Company for no cash consideration.
+Such issuances were exempt from registration pursuant to Section 4(a)(2) of the Securities Act of 1933.

 - (b) Not applicable.

 - (c) Not applicable.